Training-Free Adaptation of New-Generation LLMs using Legacy Clinical Models: Introduction

 \section{Introduction}

 Despite advances in general-domain language models, their application to clinical settings remains limited by hallucinations, omission of critical details, and failures in clinical reasoning \citep{lehman2023dostillneed,hager2024llm_clinical_limits,asgari2025safety_llms}.
 These shortcomings arise because pretraining corpora contain limited representations of clinical data, such as electronic health records, due to privacy constraints \citep{singhal2023nature_clinical_knowledge}.
+Moreover, reliance on large-scale Internet text during training encodes biases, outdated information, or incorrect medical knowledge \citep{Alber2025Poisoning, Zack2024GPT4Bias, wulimitationsfinetune}.

-Domain adaptation techniques such as continued pretraining and finetuning address these challenges but require resource-intensive retraining for each new model generation (e.g., MedPalm 1 $\rightarrow$ MedPalm 2) \citep{singhal2025naturemed_mqa}.
+Domain adaptation techniques such as continued pretraining and instruction tuning address these challenges but require resource-intensive re-training for each new model generation (e.g., MedPalm 1 $\rightarrow$ MedPalm 2) \citep{singhal2025naturemed_mqa}.
 This creates a lag between advances in base model capabilities and their clinical applicability, with substantial computational resources reinvested in domain adaptation for each new architecture.
+As a result, on comprehensive clinical benchmarks, general-domain state-of-the-art models often outperform clinically adapted models \citep{wu2025bridgebenchmarkinglargelanguage}.

-We explore model ensembling as a training-free approach to combine the advanced reasoning of state-of-the-art general-domain models with the domain knowledge of legacy clinical models.
-Prior works show that integrating decoding-time probability distributions of general-domain models with heterogeneous architectures can yield efficient performance gains \cite{yao2025determinethenensemblenecessitytopkunion}.
+We explore model ensembling as a training-free approach to combine the advanced reasoning of new-generation general-domain models with the domain knowledge of legacy clinical models.
+Prior works show that integrating decoding-time probability distributions of general-domain models with heterogeneous architectures yields efficient performance gains \citep{yao2025determinethenensemblenecessitytopkunion}.
 However, these approaches assume largely overlapping model capabilities and have not been explored for combining models with distinct strengths, where information must be selectively integrated rather than uniformly aggregated.
 For example, we seek to incorporate the learned clinical knowledge of an older-generation clinical model without inheriting its limitations in instruction following, reasoning, or robustness due to its architecture or catastrophic forgetting \citep{Kirkpatrick_2017}.